 “You mean you want us to go back to Laoag, and past it?”
 Jason was not impressed.

 We had arrived in Ilocos via Laoag airport, and had just taken a bus south to Vigan.
-“We could have stayed in Laoag, and did Vigan as the day trip.”
+“We could have stayed in Laoag, and done Vigan as the day trip.”
+He griped further.

 True.
 But I reminded him that originally Mayshelle and I had landed on Vigan, because it was a Philippine UNESCO Site that she herself hadn’t visited yet.
-He was grumbly for a bit, but did not press further.
+Jason was grumbly for a bit longer, but did not nag me further.

-So, while we went around to explore the old city, we recce’d options for executing the plans for Day 2.
+So, as we went around to explore the old city, we recce’d options for executing our plans for Day 2.
 It’s Asia, after all.
 Surely there would be tourism providers tripping over their feet to give us brochures.

 Hello, is there any tourism here?

 Except there wasn’t.
 We asked the front desk, some tourism offices we found, and even tried to check out car rentals.
-Nobody sells a tour.
+Nobody sold a tour.

-You could hire a vehicle and driver for the day – which was surprisingly expensive.
-That’s because the vehicle is invariably a large, air-conditioned MPV sort, which is way overkill for two people, and totally not the style of either of us.
-But we just wanted a local guide, someone who could take us to the sights, and tell us something about it.
+You could hire a vehicle and driver for the day (which was surprisingly expensive).
+That’s because the vehicle is invariably a large, air-conditioned MPV, which is overkill for two people.
+And besides, it was totally not the style of either of us.
+We just wanted a local guide, someone who could take us to the sights, and tell us something about it.
 Somehow, nobody could do that.